OogieOrange/review-page/README.md

 The site is set up using a simple but clear layout and navigation to make it easy for both site user and asmin to find their way around.

 ### Future Goals

+For the site to be more interactive for the user.
+So that it can connect the comunity and engage them more in the coices made and the opinions shared on the site.

 ## User Stories